WorldHealthOrganization/smart-ig-starter-kit/README.md

-WHO SMART Guidelines Empty Template
+WHO SMART Guidelines Starter Template
 ---
-This is the SMART Guidelines Empty Template
+This is the SMART Guidelines Starter Template
 <br> </br>
 ###
 ### Publication